rubocop/rubocop/manual/cops_style.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.9 | 0.30

-Checks for if and unless statements that would fit on one line if written as a modifier if/unless.
+Checks for `if` and `unless` statements that would fit on one line if written as modifier `if`/`unless`.
+The cop also checks for modifier `if`/`unless` lines that exceed the maximum line length.

 The maximum line length is configured in the `Metrics/LineLength` cop.
 The tab size is configured in the `IndentationWidth` of the `Layout/Tab` cop.

 ### Examples